ceri-num/uv-larm/README.md

 * Setting up your own ROS environment
 * Moving a robot
-* Simulatenous Localization and Mapping (SLAM)
+* Simulatenous Localization and Mapping (SLAM) and Autonomous Navigation
-* Autonomous Navigation
 * Robotics Vision

 ## Challenge